24 Hour Work Day

 Remote working has been found to reduce soul crushing commutes, improve job satisfaction, enhance productivity and creativity, increase retention and reduce distractions.
 In addition, allowing for flexible work locations gives the business financial and strategic advantages.
 Check out this recent WSJ article for more information on people moving to smaller cities and taking their jobs with them.

 There is great talent all around the world.
 Why limit yourself to only hiring from one area?
 Hiring from the global talent pool can help companies increase their global presence while decreasing their diversity deficiency.
+Where you are born, or where you live shouldn’t limit your employment opportunities.
+And where your company is located shouldn’t limit who you can hire.
+Human potential has no boundaries and technological advancements have helped minimize the negative impact of geographic distance.

 Companies that successfully embrace a Remote First model are able to take advantage of a 24 hour work day where teams pass work across “shifts”.